Padlu/Statistical-Analysis-Logistic-Regression-Time-Series-and-Principal-Component-Analysis-Project/README.md

 **Objectives of the Project:**
 * To fit a time-series model to perform forecast for Ireland import trade for years 2020, 2021, and 2022.
-* To vizualize the time-series data for basic understanding
+* To explore and vizualize the time-series data for basic understanding
 * To perform checks using statistical tests for components of time-series
 * To fit, compare the time-series models on the trade data and select the model to perform forecasting.
 * To check Goodness of fit using statistical test and techniques